tldr-pages/tldr/pages/linux/alien.md

 # alien

-> Convert different instalation packages to other formats.
+> Convert different installation packages to other formats.
 > More information: <https://manned.org/alien>.

 - Convert a specific installation file to Debian format (`.deb` extension):